Peace in everyday family life

 Lucie Krell

-In the hectic everyday life of a family, it is often a challenge for parents to coordinate private matters, work and leisure activities, while also finding quiet moments.
-With the start of external care, we are under additional time pressure, which often leads to Unrest So how can we bring more peace into our family life, and why is this so important?
+In the hectic family routine, it is often a challenge for parents to coordinate private matters, work, and "leisure stress" and also find quiet moments.
+At the latest with the start of external care, we come under additional time pressure, which often leads to restlessness.
+So how can we bring more calm into our family life and why is this so important?

 • Why is mindfulness important for a healthy family life?

-• 5 tips for more peace in everyday family life
+• 5 tips for more calm in everyday family life

 • Conclusion